A low-level explanation of Raku containers

 It's also possible to have this constraint enforced in all variables declared in a scope with the default defined variables pragma.
 People coming from other languages where variables are always defined will want to have a look.

-To provide custom containers Raku provides the class
+To provide custom containers Raku employs the class

-Proxy.
-It takes two methods that are called when values are stored or fetched from the container.
+STORE, that point to methods that are called when values are fetched or stored from the container.
 Type checks are not done by the container itself and other restrictions like readonlyness can be broken.
 The returned value must therefore be of the same type as the type of the variable it is bound to.
 We can use type captures to work with types in Raku.

 sub lucky(::T )my Int := lucky(Int);say = 12; # OUTPUT: «12␤»say = 'FOO'; # X::TypeCheck::Bindingsay = 13; # X::OutOfRangeCATCH ;